apOGBA424/web-01/README.md

-# Responsive Web Dashboard
+# Web-01

-This project is a wireframe design of a responsive website dashboard, implemented using CSS grid.
-It provides a visually appealing and user-friendly interface for displaying various data and statistics.
+This project is a static responsive web design made with pure CSS grid, no framework and no javascript.
+It provides a visually appealing and user-friendly interface that adapts to various screen size.

 ## Live Preview